 How to Kill Scabies Mites Safely

-What Makes Our Organic Cedar Oil Formula Powerful and Unique?
+What Makes Our Indoor Cedar Oil Formula Powerful and Unique?

-- Can be used as a direct hit spray to destroy common household insects you see!
+- Can be used as a direct hit spray to destroy common household insects!

 - Dissolves eggs on contact, but not by proximity.
 In other words, eggs must come in contact with the formula, not just the vapors.

-- Can be applied directly to humans, dogs and horses to treat fleas and mites.
+- Can be used directly on dogs and horses to treat fleas and mites.

 - Is used by housing authorities across the country against bedbugs because these hearty parasites have an uncanny ability to develop resistance to chemical pesticides.